yongsungm/yongsungm.github.io/essays/why-software-engineering.md

 Software engineering has always been my primary academic interest and it is the only thing I’ve studied where I ended up spending more time on the topic than required and would pursue well into my free time.
-While my experience with the topic first started in high school, I didn’t pursue academia immediately after graduating in lieu other pursuits such as traveling abroad and joining the Marine Corps.
+While my experience with the topic first started in high school, I didn’t pursue academia immediately after graduating in lieu of other pursuits such as traveling abroad and joining the Marine Corps.
 I’m mostly interested in software and data structures, but I do have a curiosity about robotics and would like to attempt at least one project of this type in the future.
 <br>
 <br>